microcosem/microcosem.github.io/_posts/2019-12-29-no-but-really-what-is-devops.md

 I've encountered a few places now where "DevOps" just seems to be a buzzwordy replacement for a developer.
 Maybe sometimes a developer who knows something about Docker, or networking, or Linux.

-In other places, the concept is driven by the idea of automating infrastructure, which is closer; but then, the infrastructure is only accounted for on the Ops side (which is really, technically, more like SysOps or Site Reliaibility Engineering).
+In other places, the concept is driven by the idea of automating infrastructure, which is closer; but then, the infrastructure is only accounted for on the Ops side (which is really, technically, more like SysOps or Site Reliability Engineering).
 Don't get me wrong: being that my origins are strongly system administrative, I love SysOps/SRE work.
 But, after having been exposed enough to the differences between that and DevOps, they're truly not the same thing.

 So, just what is DevOps, anyway?